 For the Manaslu Circuit Trek, you are making a loop in your trek where you so you start in Sotikhola or Arughat, reach the Tsum Valley, stop by Manaslu Base Camp, cross Larke pass and then end up your trek in Besi Sahar in the Annapurna region.
 In Base Camps treks, these usually are your main destination, and then you typically return to where you started.
 For a Circuit trek, the starting point and endpoint are always different.

 Famous base camp treks include Everest Base Camp, Kanchenjunga Base Camp, and Annapurna Base Camp.
 Annapurna Circuit is a popular circuit trek in Nepal.

 What is the typical Manaslu Base Camp Trek itinerary?

-How much is the Manaslu Base Camp Trek Permit cost?
+How much has the Manaslu Base Camp Trek Permit cost?

 Anyone who wants to travel to Manaslu should also know about the Manaslu trekking permit rule by the Nepali Government.
 Due to the open border with Tibet in this region and to control unnecessary border exit by any foreign citizen during the trek, no one is allowed in the Manaslu without a special permit issued by the government.
 An authorized local Nepali trekking member should also accompany it.
 To avoid this trouble in the mountain, please be aware of the requirement of permits for any trek.
 Also, compared with other treks such as EBC or ABC, the Manaslu trek cost is higher, and this is mainly due to the special permit mentioned above.

 If you enjoyed reading this article share it with your friends and family!
 This might be the missing exclusive information they were looking for!
 We would also appreciate it if you could give us a rating below.
 You can also comment us below.